department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/test-fees.md

 [Find out which tests are covered and how much they cost](https://inquiry.vba.va.gov/weamspub/buildSearchCountryLCCriteria.do). <br>

 **Note:** If you don't see a test listed, it still may be a valid test that's not yet approved.
-Submit an application for reimbursement.
+Please submit an application for reimbursement.

 ### What you should know about test benefits